Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Cryptography.md

 The 38mm tube says CAKES (or both CAKES and SMILE), the 62mm tube says GOAT and the 68mm tube says DUCK.

-## Advanced Experiments (missing equipment for it-so NOT ACTIVE)
+## Advanced Experiments (missing equipment for it-so NOT IN USE)
 #### Key Exchange (becomes a bit harder from now on)

 In this section, we'll look at sharing information between two people Alice and Bob.
 They want to pass messages to each other without them being read by their nosy friend Eve the Eavesdropper.
 We've got a box they can post messages between them in as well as an assortment of padlocks and keys, ask the children how they might send a message between them?
-You can act as the post, taking things between them, but also as Eve, reading and copying all the post they send.
+You can act as the post, taking things between them, but also as Eve, reading and copying all the post they send in the box.

 The simplest way is having one padlock and giving Alice and Bob each a key that opens it.
 This works well but imagine Alice and Bob live on opposite sides of the world and can't meet in person - how can they both get a copy of this key?
 Whenever you're using the internet you need to do frequent key exchanges.
-If you're making a payment you need to send that information to the company, but don't want anyone else stealing your bank information, you need to exchange keys.
+If you're making a payment you need to send that information to the company, but don't want anyone else stealing your bank information, so you need to exchange keys.

 The next idea might be for Alice to post a key to Bob however if Alice puts a key in the post, Eve can intercept it and copy it.
 Now Alice, Bob and Eve all have keys so it isn't secure and everything is ruined.
 You'll have to think of ways to pass the boxes so Eve can't open them.